 One of the most important and well known results in geometry is Pythagoras Theorem.
-"In a right angled triangle, B square of the hypotenuse is equal to the sum of the squares of the other two sides".
+"In a right angled triangle, the A B square of the hypotenuse is equal to the sum of the squares of the other two sides".

-In right $\triangle ABC$ , $BC^2 = AB^2 + AC^2$ .
+In right \triangle ABC, $BC^2 = AB^2 + AC^2$.
 Application of this theorem is most useful in this unit.

-outer circle cuts the inner circle at C and D as shown in the diagram.
-Prove that, AB - CD = 2AC
+Example 4.6 In the concentric circles, chord AB of the outer circle cuts the inner circle at C and D as shown in the diagram.
+Prove that, AB-CD=2AC